loyahdev/jit-personalized-dev-image/README.md

 ```
 Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/
 ```
- >The location is the same for the beta version of Xcode if you're running MacOS 14 Sonoma
+ >The location is the same for the beta version of Xcode if you're running MacOS 14

 The full instructions for iOS versions below iOS 17 excluding some versions such as 16.6 are at https://github.com/haikieu/xcode-developer-disk-image-all-platforms

 <img width="760" alt="Screenshot 2023-08-03 at 8 39 42 PM" src="https://github.com/loyahdev/jit-personalized-dev-image/assets/68242406/4caf26aa-6bcc-4708-87be-47c155427f8c">

+## Sources